OctopusDeploy/docs/src/pages/docs/tasks/prioritize-tasks.md

 :::div{.warning}
 Ensure any other queued deployments to the same environment are cancelled when prioritizing a deployment, otherwise an unexpected version of a release may overwrite the prioritized deployment.
 :::

+## Task queue priority
+In Octopus **2024.2** we have redesigned the task system.
+Each task will be assigned a weight and the task queue will evaluate the weight when picking up the task.
+Currently there are six different factors, listed in order of their significance:
+* Queued tasks that are moved to the top
+* Tasks created by a prioritized task
+* Prioritized tasks
+* Tasks created by a regular task
+* Regular task

+The **Move to Top** button prioritizes the selected task above all others.
+This ensures that urgent tasks, such as hotfixes, can be addressed immediately.